malva-ot/nomo/README.md

 ##### 6.2.1.3 Other rules

-The common schema itself is defined primarily as a foundation for serialization and mutual intelligibility in distributed record-keeping, and particularly (but not exclusively) distributed computing.
+The common schema itself is defined primarily as a foundation for serialization and mutual intelligibility in distributed recordkeeping, and particularly (but not exclusively) distributed computing.
 It is entirely expected that cooperating parties may define their own more restrictive validation rules in derived schemas, in the same way they may define [their own QRN semantics](#47-user-defined-qrn-semantics), while still leveraging the underlying encoding and decoding algorithms defined here in the common schema.

 For example, it would likely be desired to disallow empty name segments, as empty segments provide little semantic value, even if the common schema can safely encode them: